KozGit/DOOM-3-BFG-VR/README.txt

    launch the game.
 (SteamVR will be automatically activated if needed)

    To play the game, you need the game data from a legal copy of the game, which requires Steam for Windows.
-Currently, Doom 3 BFG: Fully Possessed is only compatible with Windows.
+Currently, Doom 3 BFG: Fully Possessed is only officially compatible with Windows, but see the Linux section.

 9. Enjoy